Lamb revives gun incident to attack Fetterman in Senate race

 Meanwhile, Fetterman and Miyares have each accused the other of lying.

-Fetterman has denied pointing the shotgun at Miyares and said it wasn’t loaded.
-Besides, Fetterman said, he didn’t know Miyares’ race when he got into his pickup truck to pursue him.
+Fetterman said he didn’t know Miyares’ race when he got into his pickup truck to pursue him.
 He also has suggested that Miyares was involved in something untoward that he was running away from.

 Police never charged Fetterman or Miyares in the matter.